-Your Amazon Echo has just arrived and you might have glanced at the quick-start guide in the box from Amazon, but beyond the basic setup, do you know the first things you should do with your new Echo?
+Your Amazon Echo device has just arrived and you might have glanced at the quick-start guide in the box from Amazon, but beyond the basic setup, do you know the first things you should do with your new Echo?

 We're about to run through our list of the top things to do to get started, but first check out this video for the basic steps including the initial set up with the Alexa app:

 Set up Echo with the Alexa app or a web browser

-You can use this link to setup a new device, whether that's setting up your Echo in the first place or adding other devices such as the Tap and Echo Dot, or adding other services.
+Alternatively, you can use this website to set up a new device, whether that's setting up your Echo in the first place or adding other devices or services at a later date.

-Although the Alexa app is great for general use, we'd highly recommend using the browser interface for the initial setup and if you've got any problems with connecting your Amazon Echo to a BT Home Hub.
-It also makes the other things we're going to cover in a minute a breeze too.
+Although the Alexa app is great for general use, you may prefer to use the browser if you have any issues, such as problems with connecting your Amazon Echo to a BT Home Hub.

 Set a default music service on Amazon Echo

-With a speaker built into the Echo, it makes for a good Bluetooth speaker alternative.
-Out of the box, your Amazon Echo will have access to your Amazon music library, i.e., anything you've purchased from Amazon and, if you have a subscription, Amazon Prime music or the Amazon Music Unlimited subscription service.
+With a speaker built into the Echo, it's great for music.
+Out of the box, your Amazon Echo will have access to your Amazon music library - in other words anything you've purchased from Amazon and, if you have a subscription, Amazon Prime music or the Amazon Music Unlimited subscription service.

 Fine-tune your Amazon Echo flash briefing

-Under settings > flash briefing you can pick from a range of different news services including BBC World Service, The Guardian, The Telegraph and more.
+Under Settings > Flash briefing you can pick from a range of different news services including BBC World Service, The Guardian, The Telegraph and more.
 You can also change the order your Flash Briefing is played in.